NEW: An office found Chelsea O'Donnell in a house in Barnegat, New York, police say

 O’Donnell also shared the information from her social media accounts with pictures of her daughter with her dog.

-The family contacted South Nyack Police in upstate New York on Sunday to report that Chelsea had not returned home, Sgt.
+The family contacted South Nyack Police in upstate New York last Sunday to report that Chelsea had not returned home, Sgt.
 Daniel Wilson said.
+The family had not seen her since August 11, but they had been in contact with her, Wilson said.
+Berger denied that the family had been in contact with Chelsea since they’d seen her.

 The family told police they had not seen her since August 11, but they had been in contact with her, Wilson said.
 Berger, however, denied that the family had been in contact with Chelsea since they’d seen her.